Surf fishing: Equipment

 The basic idea of most surfcasting is to cast a bait or lure as far out into the water as is necessary to reach the target fish from the shore.
 This may or may not require long casting distances.
 Basic surf fishing can be done with a fishing rod between 7 feet and 18 feet long, with an extended butt section, equipped with a suitably-sized spinning or conventional (revolving spool) casting reel.
 In addition to rod and reel, the surf fisherman needs terminal tackle and bait or lure.
 Terminal tackle is the equipment at the far end of the line: hooks, swivels, lines and leaders.

+Surf fishing rigs like the snood rig are essential tools for anglers targeting fish from shorelines and beaches.
+The snood rig, known for its effectiveness in turbulent surf conditions, consists of multiple hooks branching off the main line, each attached to shorter lines called snoods.
+This setup helps present bait at various depths in the water column, increasing the chances of attracting fish that may be feeding closer to the bottom or higher up in the water.
+The snood rig's versatility makes it ideal for adapting to different surf conditions and fish behaviors, ensuring anglers have a better chance of success in catching a variety of species from the shore.

 Dedicated surfcasters usually possess an array of terminal and other tackle, with fishing rods and reels of different lengths and actions, and lures and baits of different weights and capabilities.
 Depending on fishing conditions and the type of fish they are trying to catch, such surfcasters tailor bait and terminal tackle to rod and reel and the size and species of fish targeted.
 Reels and other equipment need to be constructed so they resist the corrosive and abrasive effects of salt and sand.